 Can you tell I'm excited?
 I LOVE Christmas cookie season.
 Christmas cookies have always been an absolute must in my family.
 And also for basically everyone that's ever known me.
 When I was young, I always helped my mom bake lots of delicious Christmas cookies and candies to bring to holiday parties and give out to friends and neighbors.
 Somewhere along the way, I got old enough to take over the cookies and they became my assignment for the holidays (my mom still makes the candy, she's the best at it).

-Did I mention that these harvest oatmeal cookies are also gluten-free?
+Did I mention that these fall harvest oatmeal cookies with cranberries are also gluten-free if needed?
 Yep!
-They’re made with just whole grain rolled oats, so be sure to get gluten-free oats if you're gluten intolerant.
-They've got a soft and chewy texture with nice crispy edges theat go perfectly with all of the delicious fruit, nuts and white chocolate goodies!
+They can be made with just whole grain rolled oats in place of flour, so be sure to get gluten-free oats if you're gluten intolerant.
+They've got a soft and chewy texture with nice crispy edges that go perfectly with all of the delicious fruit, nuts, and white chocolate goodies!

-These cookies make the best treat to go with cider, a cup of coffee, and a loved one, so get baking and make somebody's day!
+These fall harvest cookies with cranberries and white chocolate make the best treat to go with cider, a cup of coffee, and a loved one, so get baking and make somebody's day!

-Gluten-free harvest oatmeal cookies studded with cranberries, dried apricots, and white chocolate are the perfect cool weather treat!
+Fall harvest oatmeal cookies with cranberries, dried apricots, walnuts and white chocolate are a delicious and easy fall dessert! (gluten free option)